psudo-dev/psudofont-liga-mono/README.md

 I know typography purists might be horrified by this aberration and they might point out all the reasons why this shouldn't be done, but...
 To be fair, like I said, the `italic` version of `IBM Plex Mono` is quite different from its `regular` version, so I thought that it could be part of a different font altogether.

 So why not?
-Don't they look like they belong?

 ![Hourglass Example](./img/example_cerberus.png)
 <small>(Nebula Oni Theme: Cerberus)</small>

 ## License

 This project is licensed under the SIL Open Font License, Version 1.1.
-See the [OFL.txt](./LICENSE) file for details.
+See the [LICENSE](./LICENSE) file for details.

 ## Credits